 A blogger I knew died by suicide on yesterday.
 She scheduled a blog post and a Twitter share of the post to go live after the fact.
 One of the things mentioned in her post was that her plan was to be struck by a train.
 Today I was looking at the Twitter comments in… Continue reading Guilt Is Not a Suicide Prevention Strategy

 Today is World Mental Health Day (the 27th annual), and this year's focus is on mental health promotion and suicide prevention.
-The message from the president of the World Federation for Mental Health, which organizes World Mental Health Day, states: "The object of making suicide prevention the theme of World Mental Health Day in 2019 is… Continue reading It’s World Mental Health Day
+The message from the president of the World Federation for Mental Health, which organizes World Mental Health Day, states: "The object of making suicide prevention the theme of World Mental Health Day in 2019 is… Continue reading World Mental Health Day: Suicide Prevention

-International Association for Suicide Prevention Today is World Suicide Prevention Day.
+Today is World Suicide Prevention Day.
 There are many ways to approach the concept of suicide prevention.
 One of those ways is to decrease the stigma related to suicidality, because stigma tends to promote silence, and silence is definitely not a good thing when it comes to suicidality.
-One stigmatized… Continue reading No, Suicide Is Not Selfish
+One stigmatized belief that I see frequently… Continue reading No, Suicide Is Not Selfish